escaping-self-throws-void/OpenWeatherApp/README.md

 ### Home Screen
-Clean and minimalistic UI.
-Searchbox on top for cities input and geobutton for requesting current user's location.
+* Clean and minimalistic UI.
+* Searchbox on top for cities input and geobutton for requesting current user's location.
+* Fetching weather info from openweathermap.org.

 ![Simulator Screen Shot - iPhone 13 Pro - 2022-06-19 at 13 47 57](https://user-images.githubusercontent.com/24648375/174477284-85728f2e-d5f1-4b60-a39b-d8236c5a79cd.png)

 ### Search multiple cities
-The app accepts multiple city names from the user(comma separated) and display following attributes using api’s to fetch current temperatures:
+* The app accepts multiple city names from the user(comma separated) and display following attributes using API to fetch current temperatures: • temperature (min and max) • weather (description) • wind speed

-• Temperature (Min and Max)
-• Weather (description)
-• Wind Speed

-User should enter minimum 3 cities and max 7 citiees.
-The list returns in order of user's query input.
+* User should enter minimum 3 cities and max 7 citiees.
+* Alert will pop up in case of wrong input.
+* The list returns in order of user's query input.

 ![Simulator Screen Shot - iPhone 13 Pro - 2022-06-19 at 13 50 05](https://user-images.githubusercontent.com/24648375/174477508-96abe1b2-bf38-4dcb-a627-3d731c9fd396.png)

 ### Find the current city using GPS
-App displays the weather forecast for the current city in a list with mentioned attributes for 5 days 3 hours.
+* App displays the weather forecast for the current city in a list with mentioned attributes for 5 days 3 hours.

-The icons reflect the weather conditions and change dynamically .
+* The icons reflect the weather conditions and change dynamically .

 ![Simulator Screen Shot - iPhone 13 Pro - 2022-06-19 at 13 52 31](https://user-images.githubusercontent.com/24648375/174477516-76d2f553-48fe-4de3-aab9-b79e89d8a207.png)

 ## Tools used

+### Language and framework

+* Swift
+* UIKit

-###
+### Design Pattern

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* MVVM

 ### Installing